janko/janko.io/_posts/2018-01-08-better-file-uploads-with-shrine-direct-uploads.md

 // ... other plugins ...

 uppy.use(Uppy.AwsS3Multipart, {
-  serverUrl: window.location.origin, // current scheme + host + port
+  serverUrl: window.location.origin, // your application
 })

 uppy.on('upload-success', function (file, data, uploadURL) {